-- (i) All developments across the catchment (excluding minor house extensions less than 50m2) which result in a net increase in impermeable area are to include at least one 'at source' SuDS measure e.g. bio-retention planter box, green/brown roofs).
+- (i) All developments across the catchment (excluding minor house extensions less than 50m) which result in a net increase in impermeable area are to include at least one 'at source' SuDS measure e.g., bio-retention planter box, green/brown roofs).
 This is to help reduce the peak volume of run off discharging from development sites.
-It is recommended that a SuDS treatment train is utilised to assist in this reduction; - (ii) All development proposals are required to reduce post-development runoff rate back to the greenfield 1 in 1 year rate, with an allowance for climate change.
+It is recommended that a SuDS treatment train is utilised to assist in this reduction; - (ii) All major development proposals are required to reduce post-development runoff rate back to the greenfield 1 in 1 year rate, with an allowance for climate change.
 On brownfield sites where this is not achievable, then a minimum betterment of 50% should be demonstrated for all flood events.
-This approach accords with the NPPF/PPG and the most up to date UKCIP guidance); - (iii) Developments located in any of the Critical Drainage Areas (CDAs) as defined in Colchester's Surface Water Management Plan or Local Flood Risk Zones (LFRZs) and redevelopments of more than one property or area greater than 0.1 hectare should seek betterment to a greenfield runoff rate; - (iv) New developments in Critical Drainage Areas will be required to provide or contribute towards the provision of flood mitigation options via CIL/ S106 contributions, identified in the Colchester Surface Water Management Plan, to reduce or mitigate the risk of flooding to existing properties located within the CDA and to accommodate the drainage needs of the new developments.
+This approach accords with the NPPF/PPG and the most up to date UKCIP guidance).
+All minor sites should limit discharge rates as much as practical while considering the increased risk of blockage associated with smaller outfall orifice sizing; - (iii) Developments located in any of the Critical Drainage Areas (CDAs) as defined in Colchester's Surface Water Management Plan or Local Flood Risk Zones (LFRZs) and redevelopments of more than one property or area greater than 0.1 hectare should seek betterment to a greenfield runoff rate; - (iv)New developments in Critical Drainage Areas will be required to provide or contribute towards the provision of flood mitigation options via CIL/S106 contributions, identified in the Colchester Surface Water Management Plan, to reduce or mitigate the risk of flooding to existing properties located within the CDA and to accommodate the drainage needs of the new developments.